KrzysztofSajko/VideoUploader/README.md

 # VideoUploader
-It's a script using youtube api to automatically upload videos and thumbnails into correct playlists.
+Script using provided youtube api to automatically upload videos from specified directory along with thumbnails (if available) into designated playlist (if video matches any available playlists)